A Houston truck accident lawyer is ready to fight for you

 - The truck drivers themselves, who often shoulder the biggest share of the liability in most truck accidents.

-- The truck owner, which can be either the truck driver or the company employing the truck driver.
+- The truck owner can be either the truck driver or the company employing the truck driver.
 In the case of the latter, truck owners are responsible for ensuring that the driver is legally and professionally qualified to operate a truck.

-- The trucking company, which will engage in poor hiring practices that end up leading to unqualified, dangerous truck drivers to take to the road.
+- The trucking company will engage in poor hiring practices that end up leading to unqualified, dangerous truck drivers taking to the road.

-- Cargo companies that load products on to trailers and are responsible for properly securing those loads.
-Improperly loaded trucks can affect the trucks stability and maneuverability with disastrous consequences.
+- Cargo companies that load products onto trailers and are responsible for properly securing those loads.
+Improperly loaded trucks can affect the stability and maneuverability of the truck with disastrous consequences.

 - Manufacturers—if the cause of the accident is deemed to be the result of malfunctioning and/or defective parts, manufacturers can be held liable for injuries and damages.